SarahMelki/SarahMelki/README.md

 <img align="center" src="https://github.com/SarahMelki/SarahMelki/blob/main/sm-profile-banner.png?raw=true" alt="sarah-melki" width="100%"/>

 <div id="about" align="center">
-Hello, World!
+⚙️ Hello, World!
-⚙️ I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for solutions to your problems.
-My background is in computer science, CG, and digital media.
+I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for solutions to your problems.

+ ⚡️ My background is in computer science, CG, and digital media.
 With a foundational programming context in C++, my current focus is on fullstack web applications using JavaScript, Node, and React.

-  ⚡️ I enjoy reading about quantum computing and have a deep interest in learning about the intricacies of blockchain development.
+ 📚 I also enjoy reading about neurobiology and quantum computing, and I have a deep interest in learning about the intricacies of blockchain development.
+When I'm not coding, I spend my time on culture and travel.

   💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.